ibm-cloud-docs/dns/add-edit-custom-name-servers.md

 {: help}
 {: support}

-Domains running on the {{site.data.keyword.cloud}} network can point to a maximum of five (5) custom name servers.
+Domains running on the {{site.data.keyword.cloud}} network can point to a maximum of 5 custom name servers.
 Custom name servers can be added, deleted, or changed at any time.
 Follow these steps to add, edit, or delete custom name servers for a domain.
 {: shortdesc}

 1. From your browser, open the [{{site.data.keyword.cloud}} console](https://{DomainName}/){: external} and log in to your account.